koaning/scikit-bloom/readme.md

 # Scikit-Bloom

+> An excuse to play with Rust, but also a neat trick for sklearn!

 This package contains some bloom tricks for text pipelines in scikit-learn.
 To learn more about this trick, check out [this blogpost](https://explosion.ai/blog/bloom-embeddings).

 You can install it via: